gungwald/wallpaper-switcher/README.md

 # License
-Wallpaper Switcher is free and open source software, distributed under the [GPL3](LICENSE).
+Wallpaper Switcher is free and open source software, distributed under the [GPLv3](LICENSE).
 This protects the rights of the users and the developers.
+Here is an [explanation](https://www.gnu.org/licenses/gpl-3.0.en.html$) of the GPLv3.

 # System Requirements